davidavi12376-ops/Script-idmusica/README.md

 TabPlay:CreateButton({
     Name = "⏭ Próxima Música",
     Callback = function()
-        if playlistRunning and currentSound then
+        if currentSound then
             currentSound:Stop()
+        end
+        if #MusicList > 0 then
-            currentIndex += 1
+            currentIndex = currentIndex + 1
-            -- a função playNext vai ser chamada pelo Ended, mas forçamos if currentIndex > #MusicList then
+            if currentIndex > #MusicList then
                 currentIndex = 1
             end